 To maintain continuity, Earthtec should also perform materials testing and special inspections for this project.
 The recommendations presented herein are based on the assumption that an adequate program of tests and observations will be followed during construction to verify compliance with our recommendations.
 We also assume that we will review the project plans and specifications to verify that our conclusions and recommendations are incorporated and remain appropriate (based on the actual design).
 Earthtec should be retained to review the final design plans and specifications so comments can be made regarding interpretation and implementation of our geotechnical recommendations in the design and specifications.
-Earthtec also should be retained to review to provide the test of the design and specifications.
+Earthtec also should be retained to review the final design plans and specifications of our geotechnical recommendations in the design and specifications.
 Geotechnical Study Lot 15 Ski Lake Estates No. 3 6640 East 1100 South Huntsville, Utah Project No. 145150G provide observation and testing services during grading, excavation, foundation construction, and other earth-related construction phases of the project.